NODES

 Start

-The Start Node is the first node in a dialogue.
-It connects to the first node in your dialogue tree, signifying which node your tree will start with.
-Unlike every other node, the Start node has a static position.
+your tree will start with.
+Unlike every other node, the Start node has a

 Text

-The Text Node is your standard node.
-It takes a text input, and has one output.
-After the Dialogue system has continued the node, it will continue on to the next node.
+text input, and has one output.
+After the Dialogue system has continued

 Checking the Advanced checkbox will display the advanced Text Node controls, allowing you to set data for the Theme/Skin, Character Name, Portrait, Audio, Metadata, and Position of the node.
 These are then accessible in the object returned with the Text Node when creating your Dialogue Theme.